 Autism and schizophrenia remained linked in many researchers’ minds until the 1960s.
 It was only then that medical professionals began to have a separate understanding of autism in children.

 From the 1960s through the 1970s, research into treatments for autism focused on medications such as LSD, electric shock, and behavioral change techniques.
 The latter relied on pain and punishment.

 During the 1980s and 1990s, the role of behavioral therapy and the use of highly controlled learning environments emerged as the primary treatments for many forms of autism and related conditions.
 Currently, the cornerstones of autism therapy are behavioral therapy and language therapy.
 Other treatments are added as needed.

 What Are the Symptoms of Autism?

 One symptom common to all types of autism is an inability to easily communicate and interact with others.
 In fact, some people with autism are unable to communicate at all.
-Others may have difficulty interpreting body language or holding a conversation.
+Others may have difficulty interpreting body language, also called non-verbal communication, or holding a conversation.